-This handbook is a supplement to the Graduate School Handbook and the Graduate Catalog that lists all courses approved for graduate credit, as well as requirements for all campus graduate programs.
+This handbook is a supplement to the Graduate Catalog that lists all courses approved for graduate credit, as well as requirements for all campus graduate programs.
 If there is a conflict between the Graduate School and departmental guidelines, the Graduate School rules take precedence.
 Likewise, changes in Graduate School rules may make it necessary to alter some departmental rules on short notice.
 Additional information related to the University of Arkansas Graduate School can be obtained from this website: https://graduate-and-international.uark.edu/